 How to Make a Succulent Topped Pumpkin

-Choose any size and colored pumpkin that you would like to use.
+Choose any size and colored pumpkin that you want to use.

-I prefer to use pumpkins with a flat top because they are easier to work with, but you can definitely add succulents to any size or shape of pumpkin that you desire.
+I prefer to use pumpkins with a flat top because they are easier to work with, but you can definitely add succulents to any size or shape of pumpkin that you want.

 The only thing you will need to do to the pumpkin is cut off the stem if it is too long.